 9 Home Remedies for Shaving Nicks and Cuts

 According to a report in Huffington Post, the average woman will spend 72 days of her lifetime shaving and men are at a whopping 125 days.

 We spend literal months of our lives razor-in-hand, and even if you enjoy the process (that same article ranked shaving as the worst beauty ritual), cuts are painful.
 When the blade strikes, try these remedies for a quick fix.
 Remember to always wash the cut first to get rid of any potential bugs or germs.

-- Try a fruit mask: If you suffered a razor cut or burn that’s still hurting awhile later, try a soothing mask.
+If you suffered a razor burn or cut that’s still hurting awhile later, try a soothing mask.
 You can make your own with two strawberries and one teaspoon of sour cream.
 It feels best if you chill the ingredients first.
 Mash the berries in the sour cream until you have a consistent paste, then leave it on the affected skin for ten minutes or so before rinsing.